Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Introduction

-Fig. \ref{fig:Pintro} shows active power flows through transmission line Sub2-Ln3 of the October 3, 2017 event in ISO-NE \cite{Maslennikov2018}.
-Non-sinusoidal and non-stationary nature of the oscillation can be identified.
-Non-stationary oscillating signal are typically represented as multicomponent signals (MCSs) by a superposition of amplitude- and frequency-modulated (AM-FM) components.
-Filtering and extracting the oscillatory components for forced oscillations is a commonly used step in methods for locating oscillation sources, such as DEF method \cite{MASLENNIKOV201755}.
-Time-frequency (TF) analysis extracts the temporal and spectral information from the signal simultaneously, providing a suitable framework for studying non-stationary signals.
-The information of the different components of a MCS in the TF plane spreads around curves commonly called ridges.
-The short-time Fourier transform (STFT) is probably one of the best known TF analysis tools.
-On the other hand, a widely used tool for signal decomposition is the Synchrosqueezing Transform (SST) \cite{DAUBECHIES2011243} that was originally introduced in the context of Continuous Wavelet Transform (CWT) \cite{DAUBECHIES2011243} and then extended to STFT \cite{Oberlin2014}, referred as STFT-based SST (FSST).
-FSST reassigns the information of STFT, sharpening the representation in the TF plane, on which oscillatory components of the signal are identified and then extracted and transformed into the time domain.
+The short-time Fourier transform (STFT) is probably one of the best known TFRs.
+Furthermore, SST was originally introduced in the context of Continuous Wavelet Transform (CWT) \cite{DAUBECHIES2011243} and then extended to STFT \cite{Oberlin2014}, referred as STFT-based SST (FSST).
+FSST reassigns the information of STFT, sharpening the representation in the TF plane.
 The applicability of SST is restricted to MCSs made of slightly modulated harmonic modes.
-In order to deal with stronger amplitude and frequency modulations, an extension based on linear chirp approximation called second-order STFT-based SST (FSST2) was introduced in \cite{Oberlin2015} \cite{Behera2018}.
-As an example, Fig. \ref{fig:ejemplo_inicial_2} shows STFT, FSTT and FSST2 of the signal in Fig. \ref{fig:Pintro}.
+In order to deal with stronger amplitude and frequency modulations, an extension based on linear chirp approximation called second-order STFT-based SST (FSST2) was introduced in \cite{Oberlin2015,Behera2018}.
+As an example, Fig. \ref{fig:ejemplo_inicial_2} shows STFT, FSST and FSST2 of the signal in Fig. \ref{fig:Pintro}.
 We can observe multiple regions with variable frequency and amplitude in the TF plane, centered around the ridges (in this case ridges represent signal harmonics).
 The details in the figure show how FSST improves the concentration around the ridges over STFT and, FSST2 improves it over FSST.

-In particular, FSST was applied by the authors in \cite{Gill2020} as TF approach for filtering signal components before the application of DEF method.
-In this case, the frequency identification was carried out locally in each generator or branch, without being able to take advantage of the simultaneity characteristics provided by the PMU measurements.
-Additionally, the ridge identification algorithm was only limited to cases where the oscillatory component was present in the entire analysis window, without considering the possibility that an oscillatory component of the signal may begin or disappear during the analysis window.
-The reconstruction of the signal components as a function of the inverse SST was done using a fixed frequency band.

-The main goal of this paper is to develop a systematic methodology for identification and filtering from multi-channel TF representation to retrieve the oscillatory components of non-stationary power system forced oscillations.
-We introduce an improved ridge identification algorithm and an improved hard-thresholding reconstruction.
-Besides, we compare the performance of the method on simulated and real operation data using three different TF representations: STFT, FSST and FSST2.